gillian-guide/gillian-guide.github.io/docs/extras/mods.en.md

     Avoid using larger-scale and select smaller-scale mods in [multiplayer](../multiplayer.md).

+    I'm only listing these mods - I do not intend people to actually install all of them together.
+Pick what to install yourself.

 ## List of mods (larger-scale)
 | Mod | Author(s) | Description |
 | :-: | :-------: | :---------: |